*** LCHIP Recording Surcharge, Effective July 1, 2008***

 Effective January 1, 2015, SEPARATE CHECKS ARE REQUIRED FOR:

-Transfer Tax Stamp (No Personal Checks)
+Transfer Tax Stamp (No Personal or Blank Checks)

 The Registry of Deeds is the office that processes information as it relates to the selling and buying of real property.
 It is a public office open to the legal profession and general public for researching the records.
 In addition to deeds, mortgages, liens and attachments, there are many other types of documents pertaining to land records filed with the Registry, for example, trustee certificates, power of attorney, plans etc.